jacechua/Ethereum/README.md

 # Ethereum
-Compilaion of information on the blockchain technology, Ethereum.
+Information compilation on the blockchain technology, Ethereum.